Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: In spite of the INKvestment play on words, you won’t have to invest a lot into this Brother printer that uses ink cartridges with an extraordinary 2,400 and 1,200-page yield for black and color ink, respectively.
 That kind of efficiency is virtually unheard of at this unit’s price point.

 In addition to being able to print directly from your mobile device via Wi-Fi, AirPrint, and Google Cloud Print, you can also easily monitor your ink levels and usage from the Brother iPrint&Scan mobile app.
-The unit also has an Ink Save Mode you can switch on to ration your ink use, as well as automatic duplex printing.
+The unit also has an Ink Save Mode you can switch on to ration your ink use and automatic duplex printing.
 And with the best duplex printer, you can also conveniently scan double-sided pages directly to your cloud services, like Google Drive, Dropbox, OneNote, and more.

 Award: HONORABLE MENTION

-WHY WE LIKE IT: Canon has evolved from the idea of typical ink cartridges with a printer that uses three different refillable ink tanks instead.
+WHY WE LIKE IT: Canon has evolved from typical ink cartridges with a printer that uses three refillable ink tanks instead.
 This system holds over 30 times the amount of ink that a standard cartridge does.

 One of the most convenient features of Canon’s ink tank system on the PIXMA G5020 is that you can physically see the ink tank levels through clear panels on the front of the unit.
 This saves you a step or two from having to go into the app or control panel to look at ink levels.